snunzi/NPDN_HTS_2023/docs/source/2gvirus.rst

 Next we will assemble all reads that did not map to host using a specialized version of Spades designed for metagenomic samples, metaSpades.

-.. admonition:: Hands-On: Assembly with metaviralSpades
+.. admonition:: Hands-On: Assembly with metaSpades

 	1. In the tools menu search for 'metaspades' tool and click on it.